Hiking the Wiliwilinui Ridge Trail | Honolulu, Hawaii

 Finally the clouds cleared to the East, and we had glimpses of Olomana, Kailua, Ka’iwa Ridge, and more.
 If it had been clearer, we would have walked along the Ko’olau Summit Trail a bit more, but we’ll save that for another day.
 I would definitely do this hike again — it was a good workout without being too risky, and even without clear skies we still enjoyed the views we had.
 Kulepeamoa is still my favorite hike we’ve done on the Ko’olaus, and probably all of Oahu, but I honestly don’t want to do it again because I know the danger and risk that comes with that ridge.
 Once is good enough!

-We said goodbye to the other group and began our hike down.
+We said goodbye to the other group and began our hike back down Wiliwilinui Ridge.
 I had been dreading going down the stairs because I always find it harder to go down than up steep steps, but it really wasn’t that bad and we made good time getting back.
 Altogether the hike was 5 miles and gained almost 1600 feet.
 It’s honestly pretty easy until the last .3 miles when it gains most of the elevation.
 If you’re interested in seeing our AllTrails recording, click here.